GetLevvel/katacoda-scenarios/rhoar-vertx/quote-generator/03-create-quote-rest-endpoint.md

 **1. Task - Implementing a Handler to receive events**

 The first action is about observing the stream of market messages.
-This is done using vertx.eventBus().<JsonObject>consumer(GeneratorConfigVerticle.ADDRESS).toFlowable().
+This is done using ``vertx.eventBus().<JsonObject>consumer(GeneratorConfigVerticle.ADDRESS).toFlowable()``.
 We now have the stream of messages, but we need to extract the JSON body and populate the quotes map.
-Implement the missing logic that extracts the body of the message (with the body() method), and then puts name → quote in the quotes map.
+Implement the missing logic that extracts the body of the message (with the body() method), and then put name → quote in the quotes map.

-Open the file in the editor: ``quote-generator/src/main/java/io/vertx/workshop/quote/RestQuoteAPIVerticle.java``{{open}}
+Open the file in the editor:

+``quote-generator/src/main/java/io/vertx/workshop/quote/RestQuoteAPIVerticle.java``{{open}}

-Then, copy the below content to the matching `TODO` statements(or use the `Copy to Editor` button):
+Then, copy the below content to the matching `TODO` statements (or use the `Copy to Editor` button):

-Extract the body of the message
+Extract the body of the message:

 <pre class="file" data-filename="src/main/java/io/vertx/workshop/quote/RestQuoteAPIVerticle.java" data-target="insert" data-marker="// TODO: Extract the body of the message">
 .map(Message::body)
 </pre>

-Populate the quotes map
+Populate the quotes map:

 <pre class="file" data-filename="src/main/java/io/vertx/workshop/quote/RestQuoteAPIVerticle.java" data-target="insert" data-marker="// TODO: For each message, populate the quotes map with the received quote.">
 .doOnNext(json -> {